bobatealee/everybody-edits-clients/README.md

 Clients are stored in folders according to their server version, and named according to their compile date and client version (e.g. `v204/2015_12_25_v612.swf`).

 Server version and compile dates are found inside of the client, while the version derives from the Player.IO asset version.

-Unknown client versions are labeled 'unknown'.
+Unknown client versions are labeled 'unknown', while clients that are byte-identical to the previously available one are marked as 'identical'.